-There are significant items such as depreciation expense that are computed differently for financial versus income tax reporting.
+There are significant items such as depreciation expense and pre-operative costs that are computed differently for financial versus income tax reporting.
 Deferred income taxes are provided for on these items.
 The Company also has several income tax credits from the State of Arkansas.
 These credits are not included in deferred tax assets.

-Income tax benefit (expense) consists of the following for the fiscal year ended March 31:
+Income tax benefit consists of the following for the fiscal year ended March 31: